• Skip to primary navigation

 • ½ cup yogurt

-• 2 tbsp millers sweet and spicy banana pepper sauce (SEE NOTE)
+• 2 tablespoon millers sweet and spicy banana pepper sauce (SEE NOTE)

 Instructions